 Calendula is a plant known for its many beneficial properties, especially for skin.
-Its calming, healing, and anti-inflammatory effects make it a common ingredient in natural cosmetics.
-Calendula is frequently added to skin lesions medication as a trusted OTC-product.
+Calendula is a plant known for its many beneficial properties, especially for skin.
+Its calming, recovery, and soothing effects make it a common ingredient in natural cosmetics.
+Calendula is frequently added to skin lesion products as a trusted product.

 Is your skin dry or irritated?
 Calendula can help.
 The flowers of this plant are rich in triterpenoids, flavonoids, carotenoids, mucilage, essential oils, and saponins—all of which have a positive effect on the skin.